prioritizr/aoh/README.md

 suitable habitat for a species ([Brooks *et al.*
 2019](https://doi.org/10.1016/j.tree.2019.06.009)).
-They are used to assess performance of protected area systems, measure impacts of threats to biodiversity, and identify priorities for conservation actions (e.g. [Rondinini *et al.*
+They are used to assess performance of protected area systems, measure impacts of threats to biodiversity, and identify priorities for conservation actions (e.g., [Rondinini *et al.*
 2005](https://doi.org/10.1111/j.1523-1739.2005.00204.x); [Tracewski *et
 al.* 2016](https://doi.org/10.1111/cobi.12715); [Durán *et al.*
 2021](https://doi.org/10.1111/2041-210X.13427)).
-These maps are generally produced by obtaining geographic range data for a species, and then removing areas that do not contain suitable habitat or occur outside the known altitudinal limits for the species ([Brooks *et al.*
+These maps are generally produced by obtaining geographic range data for a species, and then removing areas that do not contain suitable habitat or occur outside the known elevational limits for the species ([Brooks *et al.*
 2019](https://doi.org/10.1016/j.tree.2019.06.009)).
 To help make these maps accessible, the *aoh R* package provides routines for automatically creating Area of Habitat data based on the [International Union for